 - Flashing door bells and smoke alarm alerts.

 - Window opening equipment.

 - Provision of suitable taps, door handles, sockets.

 - Internal door threshold ramps.

 - Door entry systems.

-Major adaptation: A major adaptation is work of a structural nature that is a fixed alteration to a property.
-The purpose of the adaptation is to make that property more suitable and accessible to the customer.
-They can include, but are not limited to, the following:
+Major adaptations are work of a structural nature that are fixed alterations to a property.
+The purpose of the adaptation is to make the property more suitable and accessible to the customer.
+They can include the following:

-- Level or ramped access to bedroom or bathroom.
+- Level or ramped access to bedrooms or bathrooms.

 - Fixed ramps and other external facilities.